zendframework/zf2-documentation/docs/languages/en/in-depth-guide/data-binding.rst

    :emphasize-lines: 41

     <?php
-    // Filename: /module/Album/src/Album/Service/AlbumServiceInterface.php
+    // Filename: /module/Blog/src/Blog/Service/BlogServiceInterface.php
-    namespace Album\Service;
+    namespace Blog\Service;

-    use Album\Model\AlbumInterface;
+    use Blog\Model\BlogInterface;

-    interface AlbumServiceInterface
+    interface BlogServiceInterface
     {
         /**
-         * Should return a set of all albums that we can iterate over.
+         * Should return a set of all blogs that we can iterate over.
 Single entries of the array or \Traversable object
-         * should be of type \Album\Model\Album
+         * should be of type \Blog\Model\Blog
          *
-         * @return array|AlbumInterface[]
+         * @return array|BlogInterface[]
          */
-        public function findAllAlbums();
+        public function findAllBlogs();

         /**
-         * Should return a single album
+         * Should return a single blog
          *
-         * @param  int $id Identifier of the Album that should be returned
+         * @param  int $id Identifier of the Blog that should be returned
-         * @return AlbumInterface
+         * @return BlogInterface
          */
-        public function findAlbum($id);
+        public function findBlog($id);

         /**
-         * Should save a given implementation of the AlbumInterface and return it.
-If it is an existing Album the Album
+         * Should save a given implementation of the BlogInterface and return it.
+If it is an existing Blog the Blog
-         * should be updated, if it's a new Album it should be created.
+         * should be updated, if it's a new Blog it should be created.
          *
-         * @param  AlbumInterface $album
+         * @param  BlogInterface $blog
-         * @return AlbumInterface
+         * @return BlogInterface
          */
-        public function saveAlbum(AlbumInterface $album);
+        public function saveBlog(BlogInterface $blog);

         /**
-         * Should delete a given implementation of the AlbumInterface and return true if the deletion has been
+         * Should delete a given implementation of the BlogInterface and return true if the deletion has been
          * successful or false if not.
          *
-         * @param  AlbumInterface $album
+         * @param  BlogInterface $blog
          * @return bool
          */
-        public function deleteAlbum(AlbumInterface $album);
+        public function deleteBlog(BlogInterface $blog);
     }

 **The Service**